6.6. About Agent Automatic Updates

 If the original JBoss ON agent was configured to run over SSL using custom keystores and truststores, then make sure that those stores are configured so that the upgraded agent can still access them:

-Both the keystore and truststore files must be located in the agent's
+- Both the keystore and truststore files should be located in the agent's

 As long as the SSL files are properly set up, then they will be copied over into the new agent configuration, and the new agent will automatically run in SSL.

-8.7.5.
-Setting Writer Permissions on the Agent Home Directory
+6.6.7.
+Setting Write Permissions on the Agent Home Directory

-/opt/rhq-agent, then the agent has to be able to write to the
+/opt/rhq/rhq-agent, then the agent user should have write permissions to the